|Project by svenbecca||posted 550 days ago||1894 views||7 times favorited||5 comments|

 Picture 3: I stained it with coffee and tea that I boiled down to give it a more aged look.

 Picture 4: The top on the body, I used the most weathered boards for this.
 They are all cracked, busted, split, and full of holes.
 This is my favorite part of the whole table.

 Picture 5: The frame and sides.
 The door frame is the mystery wood.
 It is not pine.
 It is spalted and eaten up by some kind of bug.
 Maybe termites, maybe worms, but they evacuated a long time ago.

-My wife has been hounding me for a little over a year to make her this because our puppy ate the

-	corners and legs off of our old coffee table.
-She wanted something to keep the throw blankets in

-	that usually stay scattered about the couches.
-When I found the lumber, I already knew what it was

-	going to become.
+My wife has been hounding me for a little over a year to make her this because our puppy ate the corners and legs off of our old coffee table.
+She wanted something to keep the throw blankets in that usually stay scattered about the couches.
+When I found the lumber, I already knew what it was going to become.
 It’s nothing special, but it’s has taught me a lot.

-	-- A carpenter takes an ugly, knotted, twisted piece of wood and makes something beautiful and pure

-	from it.
-Jesus was and still is a carpenter, I am that piece of wood.
+-- A carpenter takes an ugly, knotted, twisted piece of wood and makes something beautiful and pure from it.
+Jesus is a carpenter, I am a piece of wood.